Akash23678/Detection-Of-DDoS-Attack-Using-Machine-Learning-Model/README.md

 ## Dataset

 The dataset used in this project is a collection of network traffic data captured during simulated DDoS attacks.
 The data was captured using Wireshark, a popular network protocol analyzer tool.
-The dataset contains various features such as packet size, protocol type, source and destination IP addresses, timestamp, zdestination port, Info.
+The dataset contains various features such as packet size, protocol type, source and destination IP addresses, timestamp, destination port,Info.

+## DDoS Attack Launching